aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/coin.md

 ## Struct `AggregatableCoin`

 Represents a coin with aggregator as its value.
-This allows to update the coin in every transaction avoiding read-modify-write conflicts.
-Only used for gas fees distribution by Aptos Framework (0x1).
+This allows to update<br/> the coin in every transaction avoiding read&#45;modify&#45;write conflicts.
+Only<br/> used for gas fees distribution by Aptos Framework (0x1).

 <pre><code>struct AggregatableCoin&lt;CoinType&gt; has store<br/></code></pre>